 A demonym for Camden is Camdenite.

-For example: My brother had to move because of his job, yet he still thinks of himself as a Camdenite.
+For example: My cousin moved when young, yet he still thinks of himself as a Camdenite.

 Just as a reminder: Our definition of a community is rather broad and includes those places (or areas) where several families lived and had a name which identified that place.
 For example, you might hear somebody say that they are going over to Miller Creek to see Pete ...
 Miller Creek is just a gas station and a couple of homes at the crossroads.
 While it might not be on the map, everybody in the area knows it by that name.